jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - Look at PCA plots and make sure they look good.
 - Carry same continuous features down from input into workflow.sh.
 - See out.txt for;
-	- Categorical variables with exactly two classes.
-Will be used as binary variables for Feature selection.
+	- Binary categorical variables for feature selection.
 Place in columnBin
-	- Categorical variables for Feature selection.
+	- Multi-class categorical variables for feature selection.
 Place in columnCat

 ```